 The AGANT (Algebraic Geometry, Algebra, and Number Theory) Research and Training Group at the University of Georgia Mathematics Department coordinates a number of programs and activities at a variety of levels, from high school students to postdoctoral fellows.

 We gratefully acknowledge funding support from the National Science Foundation Research and Training Group grant DMS-1344994 ($2,000,000 over 5 years).
 We are also grateful for the financial support of the Office of Research, of the Franklin College of Arts and Sciences, and of the Graduate School.

 Graduate Student Fellowships for Fall 2023

 Postdoctoral Positions for Fall 2023

-We expect to have several postdoctoral positions available in AGANT fields next year.
+We expect to have at least one postdoctoral position available in AGANT fields in 2023-2024.

 - Algebra Seminar